kubewarden/docs/docs/howtos/telemetry/10-opentelemetry-qs.md

 ## OpenTelemetry integration

-We can now move to the next chapters to enable application metrics (via Prometheus integration) and application tracing (via Jaeger integration).
+You can now move to the next chapters to enable application metrics (via Prometheus integration) and application tracing (via Jaeger integration).